API Overview

 Official Neuro Game SDK icon.
 Source: VedalAI/neuro-game-sdk.
 These docs are not official.

-The Neuro Game API, despite its name, isn’t an actual API; rather, it is a protocol on how to communicate game states, actions and more to the Neuro twins, to allow for fan-made games to be playable by her (a prominent example is some games made during the Neuro-sama Game Jam 2 post-jam.)
-If you’re familiar with LLM tool calling, the Neuro API is similar to that, so the concepts of tool calling will more or less apply here.
+The Neuro Game API, despite its name, isn’t an actual API; rather, it is a protocol on how to communicate game states, actions and more to the Neuro twins.
+Specs were open-sourced to allow for fan-made games to be playable by her (a prominent example is some games made during the Neuro-sama Game Jam 2 post-jam.)

 Neuro herself doesn’t directly interact with the game, instead, a WebSocket server acts as middleware/a relay between Neuro and the game, allowing commands to be sent back and forth via the server.
 Despite this, however, there are some limitations: